Tiger-Jython/TigerJython/README.md

 ```

+## Build

+TigerJython uses [`sbt`](https://www.scala-sbt.org/) to build the code.
+Start `sbt` first and then use
+`compile` to compile the code and `assembly` to generate a JAR file containing all the necessary
+libraries (such as Scala, Jython, etc).

+By placing additional JARs into the `lib` subfolder, you can have additional files integrated into the
+project.

 ## About

 Who is behind TigerJython?
 The first version of _TigerJython_ was written by Tobias Kohn, Aegidius Pluss and Jarka Arnold, together with extensive tutorials for learning and using Python, such as the one available on [TigerJython.ch](http://www.tigerjython.com/engl/index.php).
 As it was quickly adopted throughout Europe, the team founded an non-profit association ("Verein" under Swiss law) [TigerJython-Group](http://tjgroup.ch/), which now officially maintains the IDE, the Python libraries and tutorials, and regularly develops and publishes new materials.